Enjoy life with your dog again.

 Absolutely—yes, please!
 All one-on-one training programs include text and email support throughout the week between sessions.
 Your clarity and success are my top priorities.
 You’ll also receive a personalized training plan to guide your progress.

-That’s a valid question.
+That’s a great question.
 Every trainer works differently.
-Some approaches focus primarily on obedience and compliance.
-Others rely on correction-based methods.
-Dogfulness is different.
+Some focus mainly on obedience and compliance, while others use correction-based methods.

 Nope.
 I believe every behavior has a reason—dogs aren’t “misbehaving” on purpose; they’re trying to communicate that something is off.
 My focus is on understanding their needs, teaching new coping and communication skills, and strengthening the bond between you and your dog.
-I use positive reinforcement behavior modification techniques that help dogs feel safe and supported.
+I use evidence-based, positive reinforcement behavior modification to help dogs feel safe, supported, and confident.
 I do not use aversive tools like prong collars, shock collars, or choke chains.
+These methods are increasingly discouraged by veterinary behavior and training organizations because of concerns around stress, welfare, and potential fallout.

 Rather than focusing only on obedience, I look at the whole picture — behavior, emotional regulation, environment, and family dynamics.
 The goal is lasting change, not quick fixes.